will-frankland/weather-app-js/README.md

 To allow the weather app to open:

+1. Download this git to a local computer.
-1. Open the index.js file with Google Chrome
+2. Open the index.js file with Google Chrome
-2. open a seperate tab and navigate to: https://cors-anywhere.herokuapp.com/corsdemo & request temporary access
+3. open a seperate tab and navigate to: https://cors-anywhere.herokuapp.com/corsdemo & request temporary access
-3. Refresh the index.js tab and click allow on the pop-up window
+4. Refresh the index.js tab and click allow on the pop-up window
-4. Weather for current location will open within several seconds
+5. Weather for current location will open within several seconds

 ## Screenshots